ToofDerling/CbzMage/README.md

 **Pdf conversion notes.**

 * **Ghostscript 10 on Linux.** The only distro I know of that has upgraded to Ghostscript version 10 is [Arch Linux](https://archlinux.org/).
 I tried a handful of the popular ones and they were all at version 9, which doesn't work with CbzMage.
 On distros other than Arch you can use the [snap build of Ghostscript 10](https://ghostscript.com/releases/gsdnld.html) which worked fine when I tested it on openSUSE Tumbleweed (the regular Ghostscript build found on the same page was a bit flaky during tests).
 * **Cbz filesize.** Cbz files created by PdfConvert will typically be 50 - 100 % larger than the original pdf file.
-Now and then they're smaller and sometimes much larger - though CbzMage tries to handle the most extreme cases without sacrificing any of the conversion quality (see the MinimumHeight and MaximumHeight options in CbzMageSettings.json).
+Now and then they're smaller and sometimes much larger - though CbzMage tries to handle the most extreme cases without sacrificing any of the conversion quality (see the MinimumHeight and MaximumHeight settings in CbzMageSettings.json).
 * **SaveCover and CbzDir** both works the same as for AzwConvert.
-And the same goes for the rest of the options that are shared between the two conversion modes.
+And the same goes for the rest of the settings that are shared between the two conversion modes.

 ##